 Second only to mother’s own breast milk, donated milk is a wonderful way for babies to receive the very best nutrition.
 Donor milk is often used as a bridge to help nourish premature babies until a birth mother’s milk comes in.

-Locally-donated milk is safely screened and pasteurized at the University of Iowa Milk Bank and returned to babies of need in the surrounding communities.
+Locally-donated milk is safely screened and pasteurized by the Minnesota Milk Bank for Babies and returned to babies of need in the surrounding communities.
 Donating moms are also put through a screening process and blood test before their milk is accepted into the program.

 How to Donate:

-4. MMBI will send you a kit, including information about getting blood testing done as required prior to donations – all paid for by the milk bank.
+4. MnMBB will send you a kit, including information about getting blood testing done as required prior to donations – all paid for by the milk bank.

 6. Call North Memorial’s Lactation Office (763-581-8340) for an appointment to drop off your frozen milk.